If you are looking for an extra boost to promote your mental alertness, energy, and physical performance, then you might have had energy drinks.

 Moreover, high amounts of caffeine cause an increase in blood pressure and heart rate, while other ingredients are responsible for irregular heartbeat, aneurysms, and unexpected heart attacks.

-Thus, The World Health Organization, WHO warns that energy drinks “may pose danger to public health”
+Thus, The World Health Organization, WHO that energy drinks “may pose danger to public health”

-The American Academy of Pediatrics (AAP) advises against children consuming them.
+The American Academy of Pediatrics (AAP) against children consuming them.

 The Risk of Energy Drinks Ingredients